vujadinovicn/vqa/README.md

 ### Usage
 You can use our repo in two main ways:
 1. Simply run inference.py on your own images and questions and test our current best solution :)
-2. Try to reporduce our whole workflow and make modifications to it!
+2. Try to reproduce our whole workflow and make modifications to it!
 Let us know if you get any new great insights and results :)

 ## Pretrained models